scvalex/ltc/docs/final.md

 the states involved, that the changes have already been applied, but it is a situation we would like to avoid.

-## Partial Updates
+## Partial Changes

-The next problem we consider is that of packet loss: it is likely that at least some of the changes that a node sends to another will be lost in transit.
+The next problem we consider is that of packet loss: given our assumptions about the network, it is very likely that at least some of the changes that a node sends to another will be lost in transit.
 We break down the problem into cases and discuss what LTc could do in each situation.

+## Propagation Problems

+We now discuss a few *practical* problems that may crop up when nodes propagate changes to one another.

+We have already mentioned that it is possible for a node to receive the same changes multiple times.
+This can either happen because another node has an mistaken guess of the node's state, or because the underlying network protocol allows for duplicating packets.
+Although some clever heuristic might allow us to minimize the amount of duplicated changes, since LTc is currently based on UDP, there is no way for us to complete solve the problem.
+That said, it is easy to distinguish duplicated changes, so, other than the wasted bandwidth, this is not a problem.

+Another problem is that changes may get corrupted in-transit.
+Since UDP provides basic packet integrity checks, this should not be a problem in practice.

+An associated problem is that LTc currently makes no effort to ensure the authenticity of network messages.
+In other words, it is currently possible for nodes to impersonate each other, and there is no way to restrict incoming connections.

+The last problem of this sort is that LTc's communications are entirely "in the clear".
+In other words, any man in the middle between two nodes would be able to read all the communications between them.

+The last three problems we mentioned could be solved by adding a cryptographic layer underneath LTc's current network layer.
+Given that LTc's network interfaces are designed to be easily replaceable, and that cryptography libraries are widely available, this enhancement would not be difficult to implement.

 ## Epidemic Updating